 We'll have more with Sarah Carter.

-I want to get an update on unmasking, but you know, the I it's all praise to Senator Chuck Grassley, because what he's saying here is we can't enforce these things impartially without regard for power, privilege, or party.
+I want to get an update on unmasking, but you know, all praise to Senator Chuck Grassley, because what he's saying here is we can't enforce these things impartially without regard for power, privilege, or party.

 And that's been my argument now for a long time.

-He said selective efforts to enforce whatever particular laws or clauses smack a partisan political bias.
+He said selective efforts to enforce whatever particular laws or clauses smack of partisan political bias.

-Is he like the only person that is now understanding that you can't have two-tiered justice systems and equal yeah, you have to have equal justice under the law?
+Is he like the only person that is now understanding that you can't have two-tiered justice systems?

 That's why Hillary getting away with all the things that she has done has got to end.

-As we continue, Sarah Carter, circa news is with us.
+And as we continue, Sarah Carter, Circa News is with us.

 Big breaking news today.